lagzian/SS-Collector/README.md

 ## Workflow Overview

 The workflow fetches external Shadowsocks, VMESS, and Reality lists on their respective schedules.
 It processes and updates the different formats in this repository automatically.

+## Acknowledgment

+The Singbox JSON links are provided by [YEBEKHE](https://t.me/ItsMeYeBeKhe).
+We appreciate their contribution!

 ## Disclaimer